kariannfrank/xmcinter/README.txt

   gcc -shared -o gaussian.so -fPIC gaussian.c

   If you choose not to use this, make sure to always pass the cint=False argument to make_map().
-It should still run relatively fast.
+It should only run slightly slower.

 ###################################################################
 A typical workflow for early diagnostics